Frequently Asked Questions: Clinical Placement

 Once you have enrolled in the course, you will get an email regarding clinical choices and placement.
 Placement will be made according to the preferences listed on your application, your work history, and the availability of preceptors within the hospitals.
 Due to the shortage of nurses in the acute care facilities we are often limited in the availability of preceptors, so personal preference may not be possible.

 4. Do I have to do my clinical time in the same area as my prior experience?

 You do not have to do your clinical in the same area as your past experience; however, there must be a connection.
 For example--- if you worked ICU with adults for six years and have been out of nursing for 10 years raising 4 children and you do not want to work in ICU anymore, medical/surgical area would be a reasonable choice for you.
 Or, the post anesthesia care unit (PACU) or a telemetry unit may interest you; based on the ICU experience this could be a choice.
 If you wanted Labor and Delivery, it would not be an option.
 Hospital are refreshing you, not starting you at the beginning.

-YES!
-Clinical placement is in a medical/surgical type setting with diverse populations.
+As determined by the Georgia Board of Nursing (GBN), clinical placement is in one of the following: An Acute Care Inpatient Hospital, A Long Term Acute Care Facility (LTAC), Outpatient Multisystem Surgical Center, and Public Health Department offering Multisystem Care.
 This allows the maximum opportunity to renew basic clinical nursing skills and demonstrate safe competent practice as mandated by the Georgia Board of Nursing (GBN).
 If you have an advanced clinical practice credential or nursing degrees beyond entry level special consideration in your clinical placement may be accommodated by the GBN.
 This will require documentation, justification, and a specific request.
 This will take additional time to process so please plan accordingly.